Cart (0)

 Grains are the heart of what we eat, a fundamental part of our daily meals, especially in the diverse landscape of Indian cuisine.

 Think of grains as nature’s powerhouses!
-They come in a variety of types, each with its own unique taste and texture.
-Grains are like nature's fuel, packed with things that keep our bodies strong, like fiber for digestion, iron for blood, and protein for growth.
+They come in a variety of types, each with their own unique taste and texture.
+Packed with fiber, iron, protein, and other nutrients, grains fuel our bodies and keep us strong.

 Did you know that millets are believed to be one of the oldest grains cultivated by humans?